facts about the royal mint

 12 Merry Facts about the Royal Mint

 Ever wondered where money comes from?
 Across the UK and various territories worldwide, the Royal Mint is responsible for producing currency used in everyday spending.
 They’re also relied on to support bullion and investment products, too!
-But how much do you really know about this literal money-making machine?
+But how much do you really know about this litreal money-making machine?
 Here are some fun facts about the Royal Mint to satisfy those burning queries!

 1. Where is the Royal Mint based?